eCubed/DevNotes/2019-06-09-04-templating-exposing-values-to-template.md

 The controller code is pretty straightforward.
 We declare an @Input for the items array.
 We declare @ContentChild for `itemTemplate` and `noItemsTemplate` so that the implementor can create custom markup for each item and for the case when there are no items.
-In the `ngOnInit`, we ensure that we have an items array in case they didn't set one.
+In the `ngOnInit`, we ensure that we have an items array in case implementors didn't pass one in.

 The work for the controller code is now complete.